Adding Notes to References

 Searching inside PDFs for text

 Zotero will tell you whether these have been installed.
 If they have not, click on the button to add them.
-It will be located where the "Check for updates" button is located in the screenshot above.
+It will be located where the "Check for updates" button is located.

 How to use a USB drive to transport libraries

 On your computer, click the Zotero gear menu, choose Export Library, and save the file to the desired format.
 From here, find the file on your computer and transfer it to your USB key.
-This is demonstrated with a screenshot below.
 On the computer you want to transfer the library to, Zotero must be installed.
 Once you verify this, click the Zotero gear menu, choose Import, and find the Zotero file on your USB key to import it.

 It is a good idea to back up your Zotero library regularly to a USB drive.
 While Zotero does sync with their online storage, backing up in multiple places will make a total loss of data very unlikely.